Dialectic School Curriculum

 All true education begins in wonder and depends upon the imagination to flourish.
 The fine and performing arts thus play an indispensable role in a classical liberal arts education.

-When students move into the dialectic stage, the time when logic is taught at Geneva, we like to tighten our students’ drawing skills as well as their use and understanding of principles and elements of design: tools for communicating visually.
-Our intent is to nurture self-expression while building students’ visual vocabulary.
+Students in the dialectic school are ready to sharpen their drawing skills and their use and understanding of principles and elements of design, which are tools for communicating visually.
+The goal is to nurture self-expression while building students’ visual vocabulary.
 Between major projects, the students are given drawing assignments designed to further strengthen their skills of observation and personal interpretation.

-The eighth grade art curriculum is designed to reinforce what the students are learning in Greco-Roman history or their Physical Science class.
-For example, in learning printmaking and composition, students use visual references from the Greco-Roman gods they have studied.
+The dialectic art curriculum is designed to reinforce what the students learn in Greco-Roman history or Physical Science.
+For example, in learning printmaking and composition, students use visual references from the Greek and Roman gods they have studied.

 Enduring Understandings

-The Dialectic Mixed Choir is open to any 7th or 8th grade student and no audition is required.
+Dialectic Choir helps students continue growing in musicianship through ensemble singing, which is a fun and rewarding experience.
+Dialectic Choir is open to any 7th or 8th grade student, and no audition is required.

 The purpose of this class is to teach developing students how to create a strong, healthy, and age-appropriate tone through weekly practice in breath management, resonance, clear phonation, and expression.
+Additionally, students will expand their understanding of a musical score with regular sight-reading and music theory practice.
 The act of healthy singing requires physical freedom, muscle memory, and strength, so vocal exercises are frequently combined with physical activity in order to connect voice and body.

 While developing each individual student’s technique, additional emphasis is placed on developing a beautiful ensemble sound through listening, clear diction, and even mutual trust among singers.
 Working together to establish and maintain a safe and supportive environment fosters confidence and courage in both rehearsal and performance.